defensadev/simple-development-server/readme.md

 a straight forward server, for building typescript / tailwindcss web apps.

+- HTML - work with html with tailwindcss inside the /public directory
+- TS - work with typescript inside the /src directory

 ## initialization

 you'll need to init the project after cloning the project.